ambushes from the rocky reef ledges

 Diet

 Feeds on small fish and crustaceans.
 Hunts by ambush lying motionless on seafloor.
-Uses large mouth to suck in prey that wanders too close.
+Uses large mouth to suck in prey.
 Camouflaged against rocks and seaweed.
 Feeds at night.

 Habitat